SpectraLogic/ds3_browser/README.md

     copy <ds3_c_sdk directory>\win32\output\bin\*.dll .\release
     nmake release

-TODO add instructions for copying ds3.h, ds3.lib and the various C SDK .dlls to the appropriate directories.

 A release executable will be located under build/release.
 Running `nmake` without any targets specified will build the debug version to build/debug.